Finding Articles in the Library

 Using Get It!

-Get It! searches though the library's many database and journal subscriptions to connect researchers to the full text of the desired article.
+Get It! searches though the library's database and journal subscriptions to connect researchers to the full text of the desired article.
 When searching in a database that is Get It! -enabled, you will see a small link or button labeled Get It! beneath the article records that are returned by the database.
 Clicking Get It! will either bring you directly to the article, or will provide the following options: